rolling-scopes-school/tasks/react/modules/tasks/nextjs-ssr-ssg.md

 **No.** Localize **UI and navigation** (interface texts, headings, labels).
 Leave **API data as-is** if the API doesn’t support multiple languages.

+### ❓ How do I implement internationalization in Next.js?

+Use the [next-intl](https://next-intl.dev/) library to add internationalization.
+Your application must support at least two languages, and users should be able to switch languages via a client-side switcher.
+You do not need to translate API data — only UI and navigation elements.

+### ❓ How do I use the createNavigation function for links?

+The [createNavigation](https://next-intl.dev/docs/getting-started/app-router/with-i18n-routing#i18n-navigation) function from next-intl is a wrapper around Next.js navigation that supports locales.
+Use it to render all navigation links so that they work correctly with internationalization.

+### ❓ Where should I perform static and dynamic data requests in Next.js?

+All static (invariant) requests should be performed on the server using Next.js server components or server-side fetch.
+Dynamic requests (those depending on search params or user interaction) can still be performed on the client using RTK Query, TanStack Query, or similar libraries.

+### ❓ When should I use server components in Next.js?

+Move as much rendering as possible to the server.
+Components that do not require state or React hooks should be implemented as server components for better performance and SEO.
+See the [Next.js docs on server and client components](https://nextjs.org/docs/app/getting-started/server-and-client-components) for guidance.

+### ❓ How do I generate and serve CSV files on the server?

+CSV files (such as those generated for downloads in the Redux task) must be compiled and served from the server using a server action or route handler.
+See the [Next.js guide on server actions and forms](https://nextjs.org/docs/app/guides/forms) for implementation details.

 ### ❓ What about images and `next/image`?